Sectarianism and minorities in the Syrian civil war: Circassians

 According to anecdotal documentation, the Circassians of Syria are struggling with a neutral stance like other smaller minorities in Syria.
 Their villages near the Golan Heights were subjected to skirmishes between rebels and government forces to date.
 Many Circassians are attempting to return to their ancestral North Caucasus homelands.

 Chechens

 Unlike the Circassians who try to stay from the conflict, the Chechens, due to historical grievances against Russia, has been a major force in the Syrian opposition group.
 A lot of ethnic Chechens, not just from Syria but also traveled from Russia and Europe, have formed and participated under various groups, the Jaish al-Muhajireen wal-Ansar, the Caucasus Emirate (Syrian branch), Junud al-Sham and Ajnad al-Kavkaz.
 Chechen militants are also among the most active, and most violent one in the war.
 One notable Chechen jihadist is Abu Omar al-Shishani, who was the War Minister of the self-proclaimed Islamic State of Iraq and the Levant.

-There are also Chechens working in support of the Syrian government, mostly sent by Chechen strongman Ramzan Kadyrov.
+There are also Chechens working in support of the Syrian government, mostly sent by Putin's Chechen loyalist strongman Ramzan Kadyrov.